kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

-#Writing an Out-of-tree Dynamic Provisioner Using nfs-provisioner
+#Writing an Out-of-tree Dynamic Provisioner

-One of the goals of the [nfs-provisioner](https://github.com/kubernetes-incubator/nfs-provisioner) project is to serve as an example implementation of an out-of-tree dynamic provisioner to help others write their own. nfs-provisioner creates NFS-backed PVs in its own opinionated way, and we'll show that it's easy to write your own provisioner that does it your way.

-Note you do **not** have to fork nfs-provisioner.
-As we will see here, you can treat the [`lib` directory](https://github.com/kubernetes-incubator/nfs-provisioner/tree/master/lib) of the nfs-provisioner repo as a library/dependency to import.
-This gives you the ability to control which version of it to use and you won't have to worry about rebasing your fork.
-You can rest assured that the controller has no NFS-specific functionality in it.
-There are plans to move this controller library into its own repository so stay tuned.
+In this guide we'll demonstrate how to write an out-of-tree dynamic provisioner using [the helper library](https://github.com/kubernetes-incubator/external-storage/tree/master/lib)

 ##The Provisioner Interface

 Ideally, all you should need to do to write your own provisioner is implement the `Provisioner` interface which has two methods: `Provision` and `Delete`.
 Then you can just pass it to the `ProvisionController`, which handles all the logic of calling the two methods.
 The signatures should be self-explanatory but we'll explain the methods in more detail anyhow.
 For this explanation we'll refer to the `ProvisionController` as the controller and the implementer of the `Provisioner` interface as the provisioner.
-The code can be found in the `controller` directory of the nfs-provisioner repo.
+The code can be found in the [`controller` directory](https://github.com/kubernetes-incubator/external-storage/tree/master/lib/controller)

 ```go
 Provision(VolumeOptions) (*v1.PersistentVolume, error)